mapbox/mapbox-ar-unity/README.md

 For additional inspiration and reference, please [see this library for iOS](https://github.com/ProjectDent/ARKit-CoreLocation).
 Concepts and potential solutions should be similar, though implementation will vary greatly.

-*Please note: while it is possible to use Mapbox to display 3D maps on your coffee table, this project is aimed at building "world-scale" maps and augmented reality experiences.*
+*Please note: while it is possible to use Mapbox to display 3D maps on your coffee table, this project is aimed at building "world scale" maps and augmented reality experiences.*

 #### Examples